dat2Cph/spring2025/docs/network_and_threads_2/README.md

 ```

 - Design Pattern: **Strategy Pattern**
+- The Strategy Pattern is useful when we want to encapsulate behaviors (strategies) and make them interchangeable at runtime.
+In our chat server, one area that could benefit from this pattern is message processing, where different commands (#JOIN, #MESSAGE, #PRIVATE, #LEAVE, etc.) are handled in a big if block.
-    - Implement a command handler using the Strategy pattern.
+- By applying the Strategy Pattern, we can:
+    - Encapsulate each message-handling strategy separately.
+    - Avoid large if-else blocks inside the run() method.
+    - Make it easier to add new commands without modifying existing code (Open-Close principle in `SOLID`).
-    - Example: When a client sends a message starting with "/", the server uses a CommandStrategy to handle it.
+    - Example: When a client sends a message starting with "#", the server uses a CommandStrategy to handle it.

 ```java
 public interface Command {